ChalkBee

 Design and TechnologiesDigital Technologies

-On ChalkBee: Digital Technologies printables: algorithms as step sequencing, branching (if-then decisions), parts of a computer, input and output devices, binary numbers (converted in code so answers are never wrong) and age-appropriate online safety.
+On ChalkBee: Digital Technologies printables: algorithms as step sequencing, loops (repetition, with totals multiplied out in code), branching (if-then decisions), parts of a computer, input and output devices, binary numbers (converted in code so answers are never wrong) and age-appropriate online safety.
 Design and Technologies printables: the design process (investigate, generate, produce, evaluate) and materials and their properties.
 Related pattern and sequencing worksheets also live under Critical Thinking.
 Answer keys are fixed and hand-checked.
 Hands-on making and real coding stay classroom-based.

 Explore Technologies β†’